Schematizing the Observer and the Epistemic Content of Theories: What a Theory Is

 In all these cases, it may seem as though the one type of model is just a simplification of the other, as (say) one allows some quantity or coupling to go to zero.
 This is not so.
 One may think that the models based on dust are just the fluid models in which the pressure and viscosity are taken to zero.
 The procedure just described, however---``let pressure and viscosity go to zero''---is ambiguous, as there are many ways to construct such a limiting family in general relativity that each yields a different kind of spacetime as the limit \cite{geroch-lim-sts}.
-In any event, the ``obvious'' ways of doing it give the wrong answer in some cases: it is a theorem by \citeN{ellis-dyns-press-free-matt-gr} that if a pressureless dust is shear-free, then either its twist or its expansion must be zero.
+In any event, the ``obvious'' ways of doing it give the wrong answer in some cases: it is a theorem of \citeN{ellis-dyns-press-free-matt-gr} that if a pressureless dust is shear-free, then either its twist or its expansion must be zero.
 Many fluid models of accretion disks, however, are both shear-free and have non-vanishing twist and expansion, but the theorem tells us that there are no dust models that correspond to such behavior.
-(Recall that the Einstein field equation is highly non-linear, so the behavior of the limits of such procedures as ``take this parameter to 0'' cannot always be simply ``read off'' the mathematics in a naive way.)
-There is no systematic relation between the dust and the fluid models of the accretion disk.\footnote{Indeed, even just from a purely mathematical perspective, the situation is more complex than I have sketched, and more dire for the standard view.
+(Recall that the Einstein field equation is non-linear, so the behavior of the limits of such procedures as ``take this parameter to 0'' cannot always be simply ``read off'' the mathematics in a naive way.)
+There is no systematic relation between the dust and the fluid models of the accretion disk.\footnote{Indeed, even just from a mathematical perspective, the situation is more complex than I have sketched, and more dire for the standard view.
 What, \emph{e}.\emph{g}., is the level of differentiability we demand or require of solutions?
 Depending on the answer to the questions, we may or may not be able to represent such phenomena as shock waves.
-It is still, in fact, an open theoretical and mathematical question whether generic shock waves in the standard sense \cite{landau-lifschitz-fluid} can be cogently represented in general relativity outside the regime of exact spherical symmetry \cite{reintjes-temnple-shock-wv-gr-met-smooth}.
+It is still, in fact, an open theoretical and mathematical question whether generic shock waves in the standard sense \cite{landau-lifschitz-fluid} can be represented in general relativity outside the regime of exact spherical symmetry \cite{reintjes-temnple-shock-wv-gr-met-smooth}.
 So, are representations of shock waves in non-symmetrical systems part of the theory of general relativity itself?
 Please do not say there is an answer to that question in the Platonic heaven of the space of formal solutions to the Einstein field equation.
 That would not answer the question about the physics., for it would implicitly assume that there is such a thing as ``the way'' that models in general relativity represent systems in the real world, irrespective of how complex the models and the systems may be, and irrespective of the methods at our disposal for probing them.}